next up previous [pdf]

 [pdf] [png] [scons]

-Figure 1.1 shows a digital elevation map of the San Francisco Bay Area.
+Figure 1 shows a digital elevation map of the Mount St. Helens area in Washington.
 Start by reproducing this figure on your screen.

 2. Run